Skip to Content

 Visiting Olympia, Greece: Birthplace of the Olympic Games

-From Olympia 776 BC to Tokyo 2020, the Olympic Games has been the most famous and prestigious sporting event in the world.
+From Olympia 776 BC to Paris 2024, the Olympic Games has been the most famous and prestigious sporting event in the world.
 But the Games actually started as a way to honour the gods, and their location in Olympia in the southern Peloponnese region of Greece was chosen because it was an important shrine to the Greek god Zeus.

 For 1100 years the original Games brought people together, and their sporting, cultural and religious significance has been recognised by UNESCO, who’ve made the Archaeological Site of Olympia a World Heritage Site.
 So take a trip back in time to the original Olympic Games by visiting Olympia, Greece, and its archaeological site and museums.